 Ayesha is a philanthropist, educator and choreographer and Co-Founder of M.U.R.A.L. (formerly the Lupe Fiasco Foundation).
 She has partnered with many Chicago based organizations to provide comprehensive social services, substance abuse prevention, food equity, study abroad and artistic programming for over 18,500 inner-city youth and their families.
 In 2008, Jaco founded the youth dance company Move Me Soul and has provided over 1,000 Chicago teens and young adults with professional dance training and life skill development.

 Currently, Jaco is a faculty member at The Northeastern Illinois University; Jacob Carruthers Center for Inner-City Studies.
 She was featured in Hype Magazine South Africa for her artistic prowess and youth work and she was recently awarded the Power 25 Chicago Award by Walker’s Legacy for her commitment to excellent leadership, community achievements and philanthropic contributions.
 Jaco holds a Bachelor of Science in Dance and Mass Communication from Illinois State University and a Masters of Arts Management (Arts in Youth and Community Development) from Columbia College Chicago.
 Ayesha is excited to lead the work of West Side United.
 You can reach Ayesha at firstname.lastname@example.org.

 Karen Aguirre, Program Manager

 Karen Aguirre is a health researcher, policy advocate, and civic engagement youth mentor interested in promoting health equity within communities of color who have been marginalized by structural violence.
-She currently serves as program manager for West Side United and oversees the education and health/healthcare initiatives of the collaborative.
+She currently serves as program manager for West Side United and oversees initiatives for the collaborative.

 Karen holds a Master of Public Health in Health Policy and Administration from the University of Illinois at Chicago (UIC) where she was a Healthy Brain Scholar for the CDC and a Schweitzer fellow.
 She received her Bachelor of Science in Health Systems Management from Loyola University Chicago.
 She has also received a series of honors for her work including the Loyola University Set the World on Fire Award, the UIC School of Public Health Rising Star award and the 35 under 35 award by the Chicago Scholars Foundation.